catapinedajr/Admin-Portal/docs/DATABASE_SCHEMA.md

 ## Migration Notes

-1. Run `npm run db:push` to apply schema changes
+1. Run `npx drizzle-kit push` to apply schema changes
 2. Use `seed-community.ts` to populate initial data
 3. The schema uses Drizzle ORM - see `drizzle.config.ts` for configuration